open/close all folders

 - Blind Without 'Em: Her without her glasses.

-- Dub Name Change: In some dubs, she's named Peggy-Anne (for an unknown reason)
+- Dub Name Change: In some dubs, she's named Peggy-Anne.

 - Image Song: "My name is Betty-Anne Bongo!
 I Sing this little song-o!
 I sing it all day long-o!"